 There will be no make-up exams and no early exams.
-If you have to miss the midterm, and you work it out with me in advance, then I will reweight your final exam to be worth 96% of your grade.
+If you have to miss a midterm, and you work it out with me in advance, then I will reweight your exams.
 Otherwise, there will be no re-weighting of exams under any circumstances.
 Check the schedule for the final exam and make your travel plans accordingly.
 Mis-scheduled flights for vacations are not considered to be valid reasons for rescheduling examinations.